Gov. DeWine reiterates importance of wearing masks during visit to the Valley

-VIENNA, Ohio (WKBN) – During Friday’s press conference at the Youngstown-Warren Regional Airport, Governor Mike DeWine stressed the importance of wearing a mask to prevent the spread of COVID-19.
+VIENNA, Ohio (WYTV) – During Friday’s press conference at the Youngstown-Warren Regional Airport, Governor Mike DeWine stressed the importance of wearing a mask to prevent the spread of COVID-19.

 His visit to the Mahoning Valley came after both Mahoning and Trumbull counties were moved into the “red” on the state’s latest coronavirus advisory map.